HoustonWeHaveABug/LangfordSolver/README.md

 At the end of execution it will print the final cost (size of the search tree) and the total number of solutions found.

+## langford_solver_count_planars.sh

+Bash script that can be used to count the number of planar solutions from the output provided by the solver (launched with option settings planar solutions only and verbose mode).

-## langford_\*\.sh
+## langford_pairs.sh / langford_triplets.sh

-Shell scripts that can be used to run the solver for each valid length of the Langford sequence, starting from the lowest until a given superior bound.
+Bash scripts that can be used to run the solver for each valid length of the Langford sequence, starting from the lowest until a given superior bound.

 ## Results (langford_\*\.txt files)